 All-Stars authors will be denoted on detail pages, and the Kindle team at Amazon expect the approach to this will evolve over time.

-There is also a bonus for authors outside the US who get most of their most of their borrows through the KOLL and have not been able to benefit from the growth of Kindle Unlimited as it is just for US members at the moment, although international membership is expected to open up in September or thereabouts.
+There is also a bonus for authors outside the US who get most of their borrows through the KOLL and have not been able to benefit from the growth of Kindle Unlimited as it is just for US members at the moment, although international membership is expected to open up in September or thereabouts.

 Amazon says the ability of non-US authors to compete within the wider pool of KDP Select loans has been affected and they are adding an additional bonus of $80,000 to be paid out on all KOLL loans outside of the US.

-Amazon says they have continued to see significant significant early trial response from customers to Kindle Unlimited and the $2.7 billion bonus is ‘similar to what we’ve done in the past around holiday spikes in borrowing activity’.
+Amazon says they have continued to see significant significant early trial response from customers to Kindle Unlimited and the $2.7 million bonus is ‘similar to what we’ve done in the past around holiday spikes in borrowing activity’.